How Do I Know If I Am Pregnant?

 To get the most accurate result from a pregnancy test, you should wait a day or two after your period should have started.
 Of course, this only works if you have regular periods (every 28-30 days) or are keeping track.
 If your periods are irregular or you’re not sure when your last period ended, waiting five to seven days after the missed period will give you a more accurate result.

 Why Do I Need An Ultrasound?

 Receiving a positive result on your pregnancy test isn’t enough information.
 You need to know if the pregnancy is viable (a heartbeat is detected), how far along you are, and where the pregnancy is located.
 The only way to learn that information is with ultrasound.
 We offer no-cost ultrasound scanning.

 The abortion pill, also known as RU-486, is a type of medical abortion.
 Although it sounds easy, the term is misleading.
 You take more than one drug, and the process can take days.
 To use this method, you will need to know how far along your pregnancy is.
 Be sure to schedule your no-cost ultrasound with us first.

 What Are The Risks of Abortion?

-According to the Mayo Clinic, the risks of a medical abortion are:
+According to the Cleveland Clinic, the risks of a medical abortion are:

 - Incomplete abortion, which may need to be followed by surgical abortion